Metaxades: Demographics

 Today, the village is inhabited exclusively by Greeks, most of whom are elderly.
 There are a few young people, with most children attending school and most adults working either in the fields or in nearby villages or cities.

+The demographic makeup includes descendants of approximately four families from Epirus who settled in the village and bear the surname "Arvanitidis".
+Historically, the residents spoke the Thracian dialect of Greek and did not live in segregated neighborhoods based on their origins.

 Decline of residents

 Metaxades, like all the other villages in the region and the Evros prefecture in general, is experiencing a serious and seemingly irreversible decline in population, along with a significant drop in birth rates compared to death rates, a reflection of the broader demographic crisis in Greece.

 Systemic neglect

 The demographic problem of Metaxades extends beyond demographic figures.
 Everyday hardships such as frequent power outages, the lack of adequate maintenance and improvement of the road network, the gradual shutdown or merging of essential public services (such as schools, citizens' service centers, post offices, and rural health clinics), along with the absence of job opportunities, make life in the region increasingly difficult.
 The overall sense of abandonment by the state reinforces feelings of decline and frustration among residents, making it even harder to reverse the trend.

 Other reasons include the great distance from administrative centers, the adverse weather conditions faced by the inhabitants during the winter, in addition to the collapse of secondary production and the problems in the reconstruction of primary production.

 All these lead to a consequent reduction in job positions and insurmountable difficulties in living, leading the border inhabitants of the Evros Prefecture to urbanization and internal and external migration.
 Naturally, all these occur without the involvement of the Greek state, as there are no organized efforts to create incentives that would keep the inhabitants in the rural villages.